eclipse/mraa/docs/contributing.md

-Contributing to libmaa                           {#contributing}
+Contributing to libmraa                           {#contributing}
 ======================

-libmaa is an opensource project and we are actively looking for people to help
+libmraa is an opensource project and we are actively looking for people to help
 with:

 - Writing platform supports for all types of embedded boards running linux